Slink-o-scope

 Teaching notes

-To identify labels for axes encourage them to think about what caused the motion of the pen across the paper.
-The movement in the vertical axis is driven by the slinky coil.
-In the horizontal direction the paper was pushed at a steady speed.
-It’s a displacement-time graph and so the distance between two peaks on the graph represents the time period T.
+Students may think that the distance between two peaks represents the wavelength.
+Encourage them to think about what caused the motion of the pen across the paper.
+In the vertical direction it was driven by the motion of a slinky coil, in the horizontal your assistant pulled the paper at steady speed.
+It’s a displacement-time graph.
+The distance between two peaks represents the time period T.

-Show how to estimate the frequency f by finding the average for T over a number of oscillations.
+Discuss how to find T by averaging over a number of peaks.
 For example, the graph in the video above took 6s to plot and has 12 peaks.
-So T = 6/12 = 0.5 s and f = 1/0.5 = 2 Hz.
+So T = 6/12 = 0.5 s.

 This experiment was safety-checked in March 2020.